JagathMurali/NumberParser/ReadMe.md

     The response of the post call, is the model itself with translated string as a property.

+    Decimal as the type of the number as double have precision issues.

 ## Area of Improvements
     1) Proper Error logging
     2) Copying constant values to separate file or config file